• Skip to primary navigation

 Glamorgan Sausages

-Glamorgan sausages are a traditional Welsh vegetarian sausage made primarily with bread crumbs, leeks and cheese.
-The only thing that is sausage-like is the shape.
-The mixture is bound together with egg, coated in bread crumbs and fried to a golden perfection.
-Leftovers, if any are just as good reheated!
+Glamorgan sausages are traditional Welsh vegetarian sausages made primarily with bread crumbs, leeks, and cheese.
+The only thing sausage-like is the shape.
+The mixture is bound together with an egg, coated in bread crumbs, and fried to golden perfection.
+Leftovers, if any, are just as good reheated!

 5 from 2 votes